Levels of Fieldwork

-Level I fieldwork experiences are incorporated into academic courses: Pediatric Intervention Processes in OT, Adult Intervention Processes in OT, and Gerontic OT.
+Level I fieldwork experiences are incorporated into academic courses: Individual and Group Work in Health Sciences; Adult Evaluation and Intervention Processes in OT; and Pediatric Evaluation and Intervention Processes in OT.

-- Pediatric: This fieldwork experience is performed during the spring semester of the senior year.
+- Psychosocial: This fieldwork experience is completed throughout the fall semester of the junior year

-- Adult: This fieldwork experience is performed the week following fall break of the senior year.
+- Adult: This fieldwork experience is completed in the week following fall break of the senior year

 Level II fieldwork occurs following the prerequisite academic courses and must be completed successfully to qualify to take the certification examination for occupational therapists administered by the NBCOT (National Board for the Certification of Occupational Therapists).
-At completion of level II, students should be functioning as an entry level therapist at that site.
+At completion of Level II fieldwork, students are expected to be functioning as an entry-level therapist.

 - Pediatric/adolescent: This fieldwork is a three month experience with a pediatric or adolescent population.
 Possible sites include hospitals, schools, private practices, and specialized clinics.

 - Adult/geriatric: This fieldwork is a three month experience with an adult or geriatric population.
-Possible sites include hospitals, nursing facilities, outpatient clinics, home care settings, and others.
+Possible sites include hospitals, skilled nursing facilities, outpatient clinics, and home care settings.

 - The pediatric/adolescent and adult/geriatric fieldwork may be done in any order.
-Typically, one will take place in the summer following the senior year (June, July, August) and the other in the spring of the graduate year (April, May, June).
+Typically, one will take place in the summer following the senior year (late-May to mid-August) and the other in the spring of the graduate year (late-March to mid-June).

-- Specialty/elective: This fieldwork is a two month experience in a specialty/elective setting.
-This fieldwork typically takes place in the summer of the graduate year but may take place later.
-This fieldwork is meant to round out the student's fieldwork experience, offer more specialized training, or provide an opportunity in a non-traditional OT setting.
+This fieldwork is a two month experience in a specialty/elective setting that typically takes place in the summer of the graduate year following the second Level II fieldwork but may take place later.
+This fieldwork is meant to round out the student's fieldwork experience, offer more specialized training, or provide an opportunity in a non-traditional occupational therapy setting.